 eri <-> bmp convertor and other useful tools can be found on the Entis site.

 Some raw CSX scripting notes are included with the CSX tool.
-The format is described in words here (in Russian).
+The format is described in plain human words here (in Russian).

-Note that translation hook will probably only work with Wanko to Lily.
+Note that the translation hook will probably only work with Wanko to Lily.

 Updated 22.08.2009: fixed a bug with some editors in CSX.exe and made a few small modifications to the hook sources (exe & dll).
-You'll need to re-export game texts in order to be used with this tool.
+You'll need to re-export game texts in order for them to be usable with this tool.

-Updated 18.02.2010: fixed a critical bug which made game crash near branches.
-You are highly adviced to update your version.
-I didn't change the exported scripts' (*.utf) format so this should be very easy.
+Updated 18.02.2010: fixed a critical bug which made games crash near branches.
+You are highly advised to update your version.
+I didn't change format of the exported scripts (*.utf) so this should be very easy.

-Updated 28.04.2010: fixed a bug causing game crash in Recall mode.
+Updated 28.04.2010: fixed a bug causing games crash in Recall mode.
 Made csx.exe much faster overall.
-Also fixed Wanko to Lily hook to correctly wrap lines.
+Also fixed Wanko to Lily's hook to correctly wrap lines.

-Thanks to 特工JACK for constantly pointing me to bugs.
+Thanks to 特工JACK for constantly reporting bugs to me.

-To launch translation hook it must be placed in the same directory with wanko.exe (along with translation.dll).
-CSX tool can be used from any directory of course.
+The translation hook must be placed in the same directory with wanko.exe (along with translation.dll).
+The CSX tool can be used from any directory of course.

 ERISA Compressor

-AFAIK, every game powered by the Entis engine has a special EXE resource (RC_DATA) named IDR_COTMI which contain startup information (in XML forma) for the engine, including location of archives and game's window title.
+AFAIK, every game powered by the Entis engine has a special EXE resource (RC_DATA) named IDR_COTOMI which contains startup information (in XML format) for the engine, including location of archives and the game's window title.
 This resource is compressed.

 To change the game window title you need to decompress it and compress it back.
 Extracting a resource from and inserting it back into an EXE is not a problem – there are programs like PE Explorer which do this.

-However, since the compression algorithm is itself non-standard there are no archives that can handle it.
+However, since the compression algorithm is itself non-standard there are no archivers that can handle it.

 This is exactly what this program does.
 It uses the most recent version of ERISA library – v1.07e (although it hasn't changed for years).